felixge/can/README.md

 # GKV

-GKV is a git inspired key value store.
+GKV is a Git inspired key value store.

 ## Motivation

-The main goal is to provide a simple subset of git that is suitable as a key value store for distributed applications with small databases (i.e. less than 1 million records).
-The prime example of this are multi-device applications with offline support that use 1 database per user.
+The main goal is to create a simple database suitable for offline usage across many devices with good support for syncing and conflict resolution.

 ## Comparison to similar projects